VitaliiMalone/NewsTest/README.md

 # NiceNews
 A sample Android app, that displaying news by different categories.
-I mad this project after finishing Udacity's Android Basics Nanodegree.
+I made this project after finishing Udacity's Android Basics Nanodegree.

+Updated to use Retrofit2 for network calls instead of Loaders and plain Java calls, also used ButterKnife

 Features:
 - Discover most popular articles by 7 different categories